Mark Shields: Career

 In the early 1960s, Shields enlisted in the United States Marine Corps in Florida.
 He was a lance corporal before he was discharged in 1962.

 Shields was based in Washington D.C. from 1965, initially working as an aide to Wisconsin Senator William Proxmire.
 Shields joined Robert F. Kennedy's presidential campaign in 1968.
 He later held leadership positions in the presidential campaigns of Edmund Muskie and Morris Udall, and was political director for Sargent Shriver when he ran for Vice President of the United States on the Democratic ticket in 1972.
 Over more than a decade, he helped manage state and local campaigns in some 38 states, including incumbent Boston mayor Kevin White's successful re-election campaign in 1975.

 In 1979, Shields became an editorial writer for The Washington Post.
 The same year, he began writing a column which was distributed nationally by Creators Syndicate.
 He covered 12 presidential campaigns and attended 24 national party conventions.
 He taught U.S. politics and the press at the University of Pennsylvania's Wharton School and Georgetown University's McCourt School of Public Policy.
 In addition he was a fellow at the Harvard Institute of Politics at Harvard Kennedy School.

 Shields was a regular political commentator on the PBS NewsHour from 1988 to 2020.
 Anchorwoman Judy Woodruff announced on the December 14, 2020, edition of the NewsHour that Shields would be leaving the show as a regular analyst after its December 18 edition.
 During Shields's last regular appearance on December 18, Woodruff added that he would remain an occasional contributor to the NewsHour during important political news and events.

 Shields was the author of On the Campaign Trail, about the 1984 presidential campaign.

 Personal life

 Shields married Anne Hudson, who is a lawyer and former civil service official at the United States Department of the Interior, in 1966.
-The couple have a daughter, Amy, and two grandchildren.
+The couple have a daughter, Amy Shields Doyle, and two grandchildren.

+He was on the board of directors of SOME (So Others Might Eat) and he established the William and Mary Shields Scholarship Program in honor of his parents at the University of Notre Dame for students who are the first members of their families to go to college.